le-pp2402/hls-realtime-nsfw/README.md

 ## 🏁 Goal
 The goal is to provide a backend detection system that can be used in content moderation pipelines, particularly for live streaming platforms using HLS streaming on realtime

 A backend system designed for detecting NSFW (Not Safe For Work) content in videos streamed via HLS (HTTP Live Streaming).
-Built for competition purposes as part of HueICTC.

-This project is developed by a team of students participating in the HueICTC competition.

 ## 👥 TEAM: